paulpod/neuromanticsdotnet/source/portfolio/index.md

 {% endraw %}
 2017 / Department for International Trade
 ===============================
 As the **Lead Designer** I worked on a part of the GREAT campaign website that was intended to handle enquiries about inward investment.
-Unfortunately due to the realities around Brexit, there were few user needs we could actually meet, so the project was cancelled.
+Unfortunately due to the grim realities around Brexit, there were few user needs we could actually meet, so sadly the project was cancelled.

 [![Where to invest, mobile flows](/portfolioimg/dit-wheretoinvest.png)](/portfolioimg/dit-wheretoinvest.png)